Pages and Posts in WordPress not only include content but also information and settings about the post or page itself.

-(Inline editor – Page status dropdown menu)
+(Inline editor – Page status pull-down menu)

 Bulk Editing Pages Using The Inline Editor

-(Bulk edit WordPress pages)
+(Table of Pages – Bulk edit WordPress pages)

-(Bulk Edit – Editing options)
+(Bulk editor – options)

-(Bulk editor – Comments)
+(Bulk editor – Comments menu)

-Edit your page settings in the Bulk editor screen by selecting options from the pulldown menus …
+Make changes to your page settings in the Bulk editor screen by selecting options from the pulldown menus …

 (Bulk Edit options)

-(Custom Bulk/Quick Edit WordPress Plugin)
+(Custom Bulk/Quick Edit Plugin For WordPress)